olillin/prit-streck-backend/docs/API.md

   "icon": string?, // URL to the item icon "displayName": string,
   "prices": Price[],
-  "timesPurchased": int,
+  "stock": int, // How many of the item is available "timesPurchased": int,
   "visible": boolean, // If this item is visible "favorite": boolean // If the logged in user has favorited this item